 Along with family, health issues and religion, career progress – or a lack of it – can get us all tossing and turning in bed.

-I am in a fortunate position of being involved with many people’s careers and it has been interesting to note, over almost 20 years of doing so, how few of those people have thought strategically about any career plan.
+I am in a fortunate position of being involved with many people’s careers over the last 20 years.
+It has been interesting to note how few of those people have thought strategically about any career plan.

 Most people will think about their next job and that will be about it.
 So I want to try and encourage you to spend some time looking at things from a long-term perspective.
 I am hoping to help you draw up some long-term objectives and some short-term tactical plans.